top of page

 • Run the PowerShell script below, replacing "app_name" with the appropriate name.

-• As an example, view the UninstallString property below.
-You will see something similar when you run the script.
+• As an example, view the UninstallString property below:

 • Optionally, configure the rest of the settings.